-Uncertainty remains following the Covid-19 pandemic and this has been considered as part of the Group's adoption of the going concern basis.
-Although trading was again impacted over the accounting period, the Group's trading were ahead of expectations.
-The Group was profitable during this period and increased its cash reserves to £9.9m as at 2 January 2022.
+In assessing the going concern position of the Group for the consolidated financial statements for the year ended the 1 January 2023, the Directors have considered the Group's cash flow, liquidity and business activities.
+The last couple of years have been uncertain following the Covid-19 pandemic, the war in Ukraine and now the cost of living crisis and this has been considered as part of the Group's adoption of the going concern basis.
+Although trading was impacted over this period, the Group's trading remained ahead of expectations.
+The Group was profitable during this period and had increased its cash reserves to £9.9m as at the start of the current accounting period.

-The Directors have also considered the current business model, strategies and principal risks and uncertainties.
+The Directors have considered the current business model, strategies and principal risks and uncertainties.
 Based on the Group's cash flow forecasts and projections, the Board is satisfied that the Group will be able to operate for the foreseeable future.
-In making this assessment, the Directors have made a specific analysis of the impact of current inflationary pressures, Covid-19, Brexit and the current war impacting the Ukraine.
+In making this assessment, the Directors have made a specific analysis of the impact of current inflationary pressures, Covid-19, Brexit and the current war impacting Ukraine.

-The Group currently has cash reserves of £9.9m and the Board believes that the business has the ability to remain trading for a period of at least 12 months from the date of signing of these financial statements.
+The Group's current cash reserves remains at £9.9m, and the Board believes that the business has the ability to remain trading for a period of at least 12 months from the date of signing of these financial statements.
 These financial statements have therefore been prepared on the going concern basis.